tuxxon/wedeploy.com/node/electric/src/pages/docs/deploy/deploying-liferay-ce/index.md

 ## Introduction

-[Liferay CE](https://community.liferay.com/-/portal) provides an architecture for companies to digitize business operations, deliver connected customer experiences, and gather actionable customer insight, with the ultimate goal of providing better customer experiences for their clients.
+[Liferay Portal CE](https://community.liferay.com/-/portal) provides an architecture for companies to digitize business operations, deliver connected customer experiences, and gather actionable customer insight, with the ultimate goal of providing better customer experiences for their clients.

 </article>